IRL2/nanover-server-py/paper/paper.md

 simulated in order to accurately determine the dynamics of the system [Citations].
 A plethora of enhanced sampling techniques have been developed to tackle this problem [@henin_enhanced_2022]: families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
-Though undoubtedly effective, many of these techniques have certain limitations when applied to explore specific behaviour, such as needing to specify a pre-determined reaction coordinate or collective variable(s), adding certain constraints or restraints to the system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].
+Though undoubtedly effective, many of these techniques have certain limitations, such as needing to specify a pre-determined reaction coordinate or collective variable(s), imposing pre-defined constraints or restraints on the molecular system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].

 Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias molecular